mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 The Prison Board: The administrative board of Tarkwall Prison is a subcommittee of the council.
-The prison is one of the largest employers on Keanou, and as the prison serves as an unofficial imperial detention centre, it brings in much-needed credits from offworld.
+The prison is one of the largest employers on Keanou, and as the prison serves as an unofficial imperial detention center, it brings in much-needed credits from offworld.
 The council takes an active interest in the affairs of the prison, and the role of Warden carries with it considerable political muscle.